PHP Include And Post Exploitation

 attacker $ telnet localhost 13306

-SSH allows us to use other tools like sshfs to mount the compromised server's filesystem, or use this server to access other internal servers using this server as a socks proxy (with ssh -D) or to run X11 applications.
+SSH allows us to use other tools like sshfs to mount the compromised server's file system, or use this server to access other internal servers using this server as a socks proxy (with ssh -D) or to run X11 applications.

 DNS tunneling

-Unfortunately, a simple virtual system doesn't provide us the architecture to setup this extrusion methodology but it's always good to know that it can be done.
-When the inbound and outbound traffic is completely filtered, you can still use DNS tunneling (if DNS requests to "internet" are allowed).
+When the inbound and outbound traffic is completely filtered, you can still use DNS tunneling (if DNS requests to "Internet" are allowed).
 The tool dns2tcp can be used.

 The following diagram explains how DNS tunneling works: